 \paragraph{Joint Components}

 We design our model to be entirely domain-agnostic, adopting the idea of conditioning the model with natural language descriptions of concepts~\cite{bapna2017towards, rastogi2020towards}.
 For that, we use data-independent prediction heads that can be conditioned with slot descriptions to solve the tasks required for DST.
-This is in contrast to related work such as~\citet{heck-etal-2020-trippy}.
-Prediction heads are realised via the attention mechanism~\cite{DBLP:journals/corr/BahdanauCB14}.
-For instance, we utilise attention to conduct sequence tagging---rather than span prediction---by assigning importance weights to input tokens.
+This is different to related work such as~\citet{heck-etal-2020-trippy}, which uses data-dependent prediction heads whose number depends on the ontology size.
+In contrast, prediction heads in TripPy-R are realised via the attention mechanism~\cite{DBLP:journals/corr/BahdanauCB14}.
+Specifically, we use scaled dot-product attention, implemented as multi-head attention according to and defined by~\citet{vaswani2017attention}.
+We utilise this mechanism to query the input for the presence of information.
+Among other things, we deploy attention to predict whether or not a slot-value is present in the input, or to conduct sequence tagging---rather than span prediction---by assigning importance weights to input tokens.

 \paragraph{Unified Context/Concept Encoder}